-FrontEnd engineering is a versatile practice with many focus points that make it easy to get lost when starting out.
-Beginners have to navigate rough waters and find their lighthouse amidst an ocean of opinions, tutorials, books, best practice claims, and online courses.
+FrontEnd development is a versatile practice with many focus points that make it easy to get lost when starting out.
+FrontEnd development beginners have to navigate rough waters and find their lighthouse amidst an ocean of opinions, tutorials, books, best practice claims, and online courses.

 When dealing with learning a huge discipline like FrontEnd development, however, there are common mistakes beginners tend to share.